kudobuilder/kudo/keps/0033-structured-parameters.md

 ### Add Parameter Wizard `kudo package add parameter`

-TODO: We need a new/extended implementation here
+The `add parameter` wizard needs to be rewritten and adjusted to the new format.
+In addition to the current data, it must ask the user for:
+- The data type of the new parameter
+- A JSON pointer in the existing structure

 ### Parameter Listing `kudo package list parameters`

-TODO: We need a new output format here - maybe a tree table
+The output for the parameter list must be adjusted.
+The first column of the `uitable` should contain an indented structure that allows a user to see the nested nature of the parameters.

 ### Additional attributes in JSON-schema

- - `trigger`: Copied from params.yaml, describes the plan that is triggered
+ - `trigger` Copied from params.yaml, describes the plan that is triggered
- - `immutable`: Copied from params.yaml, specifies if the field is updatable (Could this clash with a future addition to JSON-schema?
+ - `immutable` Copied from params.yaml, specifies if the field is updatable (Could this clash with a future addition to JSON-schema?
 Should we rename it?)
- - `flatListName`: Provided for backwards compatibility.
+ - `flatListName` Provided for backwards compatibility.
 If provided, specifies the old name that was used in the flat parameters list in previous versions (alternatives: "oldName", "paramName")?
 This attribute should be deprecated at some point in the future and phased out.
-- `low-priority`: Optional new boolean parameter that specifies that this parameter is not normally expected to be changed.
+- `low-priority` Optional new boolean parameter that specifies that this parameter is not normally expected to be changed.
 Very advanced use cases might require a change, but it's usually not required.

 #### Trigger attributes